DD2442 Seminars on Theoretical Computer Science 7.5 credits

-The course is open to anyone, but the main target audience are advanced Master's students and PhD students in computer science and mathematics.
+The course is open to anyone, but the main target audience are advanced Master's students and doctoral students in computer science and mathematics.

-The formal requirements are that students should have taken DD1352 Algorithms, Data Structures, and Complexity or DD2352 Algorithms and Complexity or corresponding courses at other universities, but quite likely most of what we do will not be too dependent on this material.
-Although the formal prerequisites are quite limited, students will need mathematical maturity and a willingness to learn new stuff.
+Although the formal prerequisites are quite limited, course participants will need mathematical maturity and a willingness to learn new stuff.
 It should be noted that this will be a somewhat demanding course.
 (But hopefully even more fun!)

 ÖVN1 - Practical assignments, 7.5 credits, grading scale: A, B, C, D, E, FX, F